Legrandin/pycryptodome/Doc/src/contribute_support.rst

 - Do not be afraid to contribute with small and apparently insignificant improvements like correction to typos.
 Every change counts.
 - Read carefully the :doc:`license` of PyCryptodome.
-By submitting your code, you acknowledge that you accept to release it according to the terms described in the license (*public domain*).
-As a fallback, you also accept to release it under the `MIT license`_ in those jurisdictions that do not recognize public domain works.
+By submitting your code, you acknowledge that you accept to release it according to the `BSD 2-clause license`_.
 - You must disclaim which parts of your code in your contribution were partially copied or derived from an existing source.
-Ensure that the original is in the public domain.
+Ensure that the original is licensed in a way compatible to the *BSD 2-clause license*.
 - You can propose changes in any way you find most convenient.
   However, the preferred approach is to: